techidaily/site-tech-hub/source/_posts/ultimate-guide-securely-syncing-and-backing-up-your-iphone-using-icloudmac-tips.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Here's how to back up your iPhone with iCloud

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eu4vwlZcMvM?si=4vEczfVU4BUUFP-t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Here's how to back up your iPhone with iCloud

 ### Step 1: Go to settings and tap on your name at the top